“Soil Your Undies” Kick-off!

 The more your undies break down while buried in the soil, the more active the biological community in your soil is!

-We have created easy-to-use instructions, online and printable data sheets to log conditions where the undies were buried, and the opportunity to create an optional weekly science journal documenting and sharing observations about the soil and environment where the undies were buried.
+We have created easy-to-use instructions, online and printable data sheets to log conditions where the undies were buried.

-At the end of the 60-day period (likely in September, depending on when you buried your undies), we encourage our community to share their before and after photos of the underwear using #SoilYourUndies #LOBuriedTreasure #LOBriefs #OLWC and #ClackBriefs, or by sending an email to firstname.lastname@example.org.
+We encourage our community to share their before and after photos of the underwear using #SoilYourUndies #LOBuriedTreasure #LOBriefs #OLWC, or by sending an email to email@example.com

 It’s Time to Bury Those Undies!